Star Voyager

-Star Voyager is an outer space shooter for the Nintendo Entertainment System.
+Star Voyager, released in Japan as Cosmo Genesis (コスモジェネシス), is an action video game developed and published by ASCII Corporation for the Nintendo Entertainment System in 1986.
+The North American version was published by Acclaim Entertainment in 1987.
 The gameplay is a first-person shooter from inside the cockpit of a spaceship.
 The player navigates "sub spaces" of a larger "world map."
 Gameplay takes place between different subspaces.